buelowp/sunset/README.md

 * VS Code for Particle

 I don't use PlatformIO for much but some compile time testing.
 I can't help much with that platform.

+# Testing

+I primarily use google test to validate the code running under Linux.
+This is done with the cmake config test above.
+I also run a small ino on a Particle Photon to prove that it works against a micro as well.
+Test results can be found for the latest release on the release page.

 # Details
 To use SunSet, you need to a few bits of local information.